-After the VEBA is funded to provide the HRA and the fully insured medical plan (if applicable), decisions will be made by the VEBA's administrative board (or, "VEBA Committee").
-The members of the VEBA Committee will be appointed by the Retiree Committee and will likely consist of members of the Retiree Committee.
+After the VEBA is funded to provide the HRA accounts, decisions will be made by the VEBA's administrative board (or, "VEBA Committee").
+All five members of the Retiree Committee have been appointed to the VEBA Committee.

-O. What is a VEBA?
+Q. What is a VEBA?

 A VEBA is a trust established under section 501(c)(9) of the Internal Revenue Code for the purpose of providing certain permissible benefits to employees and/or retirees.
 A VEBA generally is not, but under certain circumstances may be, subject to income tax.
-As noted above, if the proposed Settlement Agreement is approved by the Bankruptcy Court, it is anticipated that the Settlement Payment will be used to fund a VEBA, which will, in turn, offer an HRA and a fully insured medical plan (if applicable).

-O. What is an HRA?
+Q. What is an HRA?